mshamsheer/mshamsheer/README.md

 ## 🚀 About Me

 I am a **Computer Science Fresher** with strong skills in **DevOps, Cloud Technologies, and Web Development**.
-I have hands-on experience with **Docker, Kubernetes, AWS, GitHub Actions, and System Administration**.
+I have hands-on experience with **Docker, Kubernetes, AWS, GitHub Actions**.
 Along with DevOps, I also have solid knowledge of **HTML, CSS, and JavaScript**, and I am familiar with the **MERN stack**.

 - 🤝 Open to collaborate on **DevOps & Cloud Projects**